lubingau/7SuperRes/README.md

 # A super resolution AI on ZCU102

-The 7SuperRes project is an initiative by Airbus Defense and Space, proposed to students at ENSEEIHT as part of an Industrial Study Project (BEI).
+The 7SuperRes project is part of an Industrial Study Project (BEI) of ENSEEIHT.
 The objective of this project is to develop an embedded application for satellite image super-resolution using AI techniques.
 Ultimately, the application should be capable of being deployed on an already-orbiting satellite.
 The system is a sandbox (thus reconfigurable) and is equipped with an optical sensor capable of capturing RGB images with a resolution of 150 million pixels (14192x10640).

 # How to train the model